🠈 Nordstrom 🠊

 Nordstrom Department Store

-Nordstrom is a upscale department store with about 150 stores in 27 states.
-The company was founded in 1901 by John W. Nordstrom and his partner Carl Wallin in Seattle.
-John W. Nordstrom had made $13,000 from a gold mine the Alaska Komstock gold rush.
+Nordstrom is an upscale department store with about 267 stores with 62,000 employees.
+The company was founded in 1901 by John W. Nordstrom, who had just made $13,000 from a gold mine during the Alaska Komstock gold rush, and his partner Carl Wallin in Seattle.
 Carl Wallin had a shoe repair business.
 The combined venture sought to make quality shoes and gradually expanded into other lines of apparel and items for the home.